 Puritans saw American Indians as agents of Satan.
 In 1623, Pilgrim Myles Standish returned from battle with a Native American’s head that he displayed on a mantel alongside a flag soaked in the victim’s blood.
 Pilgrims mounted the head atop the entrance gate to Plymouth Colony and Puritans did likewise with Metacom’s head, declaring a day of thanksgiving.
 Indigenous Americans, in turn, sometimes roasted and ate European captives and displayed limbs as trophies.
 It’s no surprise that Pulitzer-prize winning historian Bernard Bailyn titled his history of the 17th-century colonies The Barbarous Years (2012).

-The late summer of 1691 might also have been rainy, meaning that the colonists stored their grain wet over the winter, causing ergot fungus to grow on it and making some of their bread hallucinatory.
+The late summer of 1691 might also have been rainy, meaning that the colonists stored their grain wet over the winter, causing ergot fungus to grow on it and making some of 1692’s bread hallucinatory.
 LSD is a synthetic version of ergot.
 Convulsive ergotism causes gyrations of the sort reported by some victims.
-Wet summers were common in New England, though, and never led to other witch outbreaks.
-And trial records report the young witnesses as healthy and alert.
-At most, ergot was only a small factor, and some researchers argue that 1691 was a dry year anyway.
+Wet summers were common in New England, though, and never led to other witch outbreaks, and some researchers argue that 1691 was a dry year anyway.
+Trial records report the young witnesses as healthy and alert.
+We’d might also expect primary sources mentioning St. Anthony’s Fire, applied then, among other things, to what we now call ergotism (records of mold poisoning date to the Assyrians, in the 7th c.
+BCE).
+In Salem, ergot could’ve compounded hallucinations caused by encephalitis (brain swelling).

 Other historians tend, instead, to focus on Minister Parris, in whose home one of the afflicted girls (Betty) and Tituba lived.
 Samuel Parris needed to boost sagging attendance in his congregation and jumpstarted the hysteria.
 Many of the townspeople divided over the trials were also on either side of a schism over Parris within his church.
 That divide corresponded to class tension, as well.
 At first, many of the condemned were relatively defenseless, poor women — the usual target in European witch accusations.
 But demographic analysis of the plaintiffs and defendants shows that most of the subsequent accusers came from families in economic decline, especially those outlivers who were cast out of Salem Town into Salem Village (now Danvers); and most of the accused were richer, from Salem Town.
 Given the way Puritans clustered their towns with fields fanning out, towns filled up and a new group had to start a new cluster.
 Generally, the rich ejected the poor as outlivers to start a new town.
 In this case, the poor outlivers may have used the accusations to settle old scores, taking advantage of the judges’ inexperience.
 It’s a near-universal truth that, when law breaks down, people seize the opportunity to settle scores and vendettas (e.g., Iraq in 2003).

 In Salem, plaintiffs or even the court itself often collected property from the executed, in an obvious conflict of interest.
-Accusations spread to surrounding areas as well.
-The problem here wasn’t really law breaking down in the libertarian direction, but rather the law being over-applied too loosely.
+Anne Putnam, who accused 62 people, was the daughter of landlord Thomas Putnam, who accused another 43.
+The problem here wasn’t law breaking down in the libertarian direction, but rather the law being abused and over-applied too loosely.

 The superstitious way the girls and court went about accusing and interrogating others complicated matters.
 In the English white magic tradition, they baked witch cakes from rye meal and victim’s urine, then fed the cake to dogs, which according to the Doctrine of Effluvia would cause a true witch to scream in pain.
 In the ensuing trials, judges and juries searched for the infamous witch’s mark — any sort of spot or pimple indicating that the devil had suckled (had sex with) the suspected witch.
 They relied on spectral evidence, taking accusers at their word that they’d been attacked by defendants’ specters (or ghosts) without demanding any higher standard of evidence.